Artist Statement

 She is the author and illustrator of a women’s self-help book and is a frequent public speaker and trainer.
 She is also active in her community with various charitable endeavors and projects.

-Kendra is self-taught as an artist and has been drawing, writing, and making things since she was two-years-old.
+Kendra is self-taught as a visual artist and has been drawing, writing, and making things since she was two-years-old.
 She has been a life-long creative writer and student of symbols.

 She has surrounded herself with beautiful art and design since early childhood when she and her older sister-in-law started visiting The Art Institute of Chicago on numerous annual family outings.